Bienvenidos! It’s your host Maria Alexandra, taking you on a whirlwind tour of Puerto Rico’s Capital Del Sol, LUQUILLO.

 La Monserrate, Puerto Rico

-Maria Says: “I LOVE Luquillo, not only because of its rich cultural heritage, but also because of the wide variety of landscapes and activities it has to offer.
+You will love Luquillo, not only because of its rich cultural heritage but also because of the wide variety of landscapes and activities it has to offer.
 It's my favorite Puerto Rican beach town!”